5 personal observations about the Wheel of Consent®

-The Wheel of Consent is not an ethical approach.
+The Wheel of Consent® is not an ethical approach.
 It neither tells me what to do or what not to do, nor does it judge my choices.
-Working with it, however, reveals my own judgements about my choices, habits, desires, fears and boundaries.
-Practising The Wheel gives me the opportunity to explore these judgements and my very own dynamics around the topic of consent.
+Working with it, however, reveals my judgements about my choices, habits, desires, fears and boundaries.
+Practising The Wheel allows me to explore these judgments, and my very own dynamics around the topic of consent.

 Let’s Make Consent Sexy Again!

-Consent, boundaries, clarity and ethics are sometimes considered to be limiting and restricting when it comes to passion, emotions, desire and romance.
-I believe that it is quite the opposite!
-Anyone who has ever received an enthusiastic “Hell, yes!” regarding touch or a sexual activity of any kind, knows that.
-Only when I know what I want can I ask for it.
-Only when I know what I don’t want can I set and clearly communicate my boundaries.
-Only when I am able to say YES can I also say NO. Clear and unambiguous choices can be fun and sexy.
+Consent, boundaries, clarity, and ethics are sometimes considered to be limiting and restricting when it comes to passion, emotions, desire and romance.
+Despite this I believe it is quite the opposite!
+Anyone who has ever received an enthusiastic “Hell, yes!” regarding touch or sexual activity of any kind, knows that.
+Only when I know what I want I can ask for it.
+Only when I know what I don’t want I can set and clearly communicate my boundaries.
+Only when I can say YES I can also say NO. Clear and unambiguous choices can be fun and sexy.